busypeoples/busypeoples.github.io/_posts/2014-06-15-testing-d3-with-jasmine.markdown

     // etc.
 ```

-This code will create the bars according to the given data, we still do not have any axis, but for testing the bars we can already
+This code will create the bars according to the given data (we still do not have any axis), but for testing the bars we can already
 add a new set of tests.

 ```javascript